Stacktical/stacktical.github.io/_posts/2021-01-22-stacktical-dsla-protocol-itsm-sla-tezos-xtz-staking-baking-fintech-legaltech-insurtech-defi.md

 Our team is excited to improve the baking experience of the Tezos community, and further drive baking adoption among SLA-savvy, Fortune 500 level corporations, thanks to DSLA Protocol and the DSLA family of products.

+We are grateful for the technical support provided by Nomadic Labs to achieve our integration goals and more this year.

 ___

 ## About DSLA Protocol